1587/speaking-exam/00-part5.md

 My answer:

 ```
-I like to work with people who are serious.
-There are some advantage of seriousness.

-Firstly: They usually work carefully and don't make mistakes.
-projects are more likely to succeed.

-Secondly: You can communicate effectively with them，they often give you clear key points.
-This saves a lot of time. and as we know, Time is money.

-Thirdly: They often complete tasks on time, we can meat the deadline in time.
-It is very important for the projects.

-You should be serious at work, you can have a little humor in your life.

 I like to work with serious people.
-There are some advantages to being serious.
+There are some advantages of serious people.
 First, they usually work hard and make no mistakes.
-P
-rojects are more likely to succeed.
+Projects are more likely to succeed.

 Second: you can communicate effectively with them and
-ethy will usually give you clear points.
+they will usually give you clear points.
 This saves a lot of time.
 As we know, time is money.

 Third: They often complete tasks on time, and we can meet deadlines on time.
 This is very important to the project.

-You should take work seriously and you can have a sense of humor in life.
+so we should be serious at work, and we can have a little humor in our life.

 ```